nickkunz/treeforestboost/README.md

 <h4> Prediction </h4>

 After we trained the model, we utilize it for making predictions on the test set with the 'predict( )' function.
 Note that the 'type' argument is utilized in order to specify the prediction type.
-Similarly to the previous examples, the type of prediction we're interested in is classification, indicated by the term "class". <br><br>
+Similarly to the previous examples, the type of prediction we're interested in is classification, indicated by the term "class".

 ```{r}
 ## random forest prediction